THOUDAMOUNIKA/WeatherApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Live Demo
-You can access the live application here: Weather App
+You can access the live application here:[Live Weather](https://kraftshala-weather.netlify.app/)

 ## Available Scripts

-In the project directory, you can run: https://kraftshala-weather.netlify.app/
+In the project directory, you can run:

 ### `npm start`